Describe a person who has strong opinions: IELTS Speaking Cue Card

 How do you think strong opinions can influence decision-making?

-Can having strong opinions lead to conflicts?
+Can having strong opinions sometimes lead to conflicts?
 Why or why not?

-Do you think it's important to have your own opinions?
+Do you think it's important to consider other people's opinions?
 Why?

 Band 6-7